Public Charter Schools

 - Contact each school of interest (or visit their websites) to obtain enrollment applications.
 Please Note: Families are encouraged to apply for multiple schools of interest in order to allow multiple opportunities for lottery selection.
 There is no limit on the number of schools each student may apply to.

 - Follow enrollment application instructions, making sure to submit all materials as required.
-Applications deadlines for all schools is by February 3, 2021, the exact time of day and method of submission varies by school (*Families applying to pre-K must also complete district pre-K registration.
+Applications deadlines for all schools is mid-February, the exact time of day and method of submission varies by school (*Families applying to pre-K must also complete district pre-K registration.
 Complete individual charter applications first.).
-The lottery for the 2021/2022 school year will be held the week of February 8-12, 2021.
+The lottery for the coming school year will be held in mid-February to early March.

 - Wait for lottery selection notification from each school to which you have applied.
-Letters of acceptance or decline will be sent to parents by February 25, 2021.
+Letters of acceptance or decline will be sent to parents in early March.
 If your child has been awarded a seat, follow instructions for formal enrollment prior to the start of the school year.
-You will need to confirm or decline acceptance by April 9, 2021.
-If your child is not selected, please join Live Baltimore at one of our two Charter Waitlist events.
-Meet with school representatives, parents of enrolled children (from across the city), and other waitlisted families to learn about your remaining options for the school year.
-These events will take place in March and April.
-Once opened, registration is available at LiveBaltimore.com/events.
+You will need to confirm or decline acceptance by the deadline within your acceptance letter, usually early-mid April.
+If your child is not selected, please visit our page for Waitlisted applicants to understand your next steps.

 When are charter lotteries held?